organic acids test (oat)

-The Organic Acids Test (OAT) provides an accurate evaluation of intestinal yeast and bacteria.
+The Organic Acids Test (OAT) offers a comprehensive metabolic snapshot of a patient’s overall health with over 70 markers.
+It provides an accurate evaluation of intestinal yeast and bacteria.
 Abnormally high levels of these microorganisms can cause or worsen behavior disorders, hyperactivity, movement disorders, fatigue and immune function.
-Many people with chronic illnesses and neurological disorders often excrete several abnormal organic acids.
-The cause of these high levels could include: oral antibiotic use, high sugar diets, immune deficiencies, and genetic factors.
+Many people with chronic illnesses and neurological disorders often excrete several abnormal organic acids in their urine.
+The cause of these high levels could include oral antibiotic use, high sugar diets, immune deficiencies, acquired infections, as well as genetic factors.

 If abnormalities are detected using the OAT, treatments can include supplements, such as vitamins and antioxidants, or dietary modification.
 Upon treatment, patients and practitioners have reported significant improvement such as decreased fatigue, regular bowel function, increased energy and alertness, increased concentration, improved verbal skills, less hyperactivity, and decreased abdominal pain.
 The OAT is strongly recommended as the initial screening test.